Expand AllClick here for a more accessible version

 The following methods of dissemination can occur concurrently:

-Investigating law enforcement agency will notify the Pennsylvania State Police at 877-777-9975 of critical updates / recovery / cancellations.
+- Investigating law enforcement agency will notify the Pennsylvania State Police at 877-777-9975 of critical updates, recoveries or cancellations.

 What is the public’s role in the plan?